euyogi/Notebook-CompetitiveProgramming/README.md

  *  @param  sum  Desired sum.
  *  @return      Quantity of contiguous intervals with sum S.
  *
- *  Can change to count odd/even intervals
+ *  Can change to count odd/even sum intervals (hist of even and odd).
+ *  Also could change to get contiguos intervals with sum bigger equal,
+ *  using an ordered-set.
  *
  *  Time complexity: O(Nlog(N))
 */